 Make Your Data Come Alive Visually

-Next start date
+Next start date:

-If you're not a native English speaker, you’ll need to have at least basic English language skills to enroll.
-To learn more, see English Language Proficiency Requirements.
+If English is not your native language, you should have at least intermediate English skills to enroll.
+To learn more, see English Language Proficiency Requirements – Noncredit Programs.

-You earn the certificate by regularly attending class and successfully completing all required courses.
-For more information, see Completing Your Program.
+You earn the certificate by adhering to the program's attendance policy and successfully completing all required courses.
+For more information, see Earning the Certificate.

 Ben Jones, instructor for the Certificate in Data Visualization, talks about the valuable technical skills that students acquire in the program.

 You may be eligible to apply for a UW Certificate Scholarship or Rotary Scholarship to cover most of the costs of this program.
 Scholarships are awarded based on financial need and the potential of the program to positively impact your career.
 For more information, see the Scholarships page.

 Alumni working in field